 - i.
 Students who use mobile devices without prior permission will face having their device confiscated by teachers. - ii.
-On the first infringement, the mobile device and/or headphones will be confiscated by the teacher and taken to a secure place within the school office.
-The mobile device will be returned to the student - at the end of the school day - after a discussion with a member of the SMT/Head of Year.
-The teacher should complete a negative daybook entry to record the incident.
-The school office will log the incident. - On any subsequent infringement the mobile phone and/or headphones will be confiscated by the teacher and taken to a secure place within the school office.
+On the first infringement, the mobile device and/or headphones will be confiscated by the teacher and taken to a secure place within the PA to the Deputy Heads' office.
+The mobile device will be returned to the student at the end of the school day after a discussion with a member of the SMT/Head of Year.
+The incident will be logged.
+The student will receive an evening conduct detention. - iii.
+If a student claims not to have a mobile phone on them in school, the school may phone the parents of that student to help verify this information. - iv.
+On any subsequent infringement the mobile phone and/or headphones will be confiscated by the teacher and taken to a secure place within the PA to the Deputy Head's office.
 Parents/carers will be notified and the student will not be permitted to collect the phone without a parent/carer present.
-The class teacher should complete a negative daybook entry to record the incident.
-The school office will log the incident. - iv.
-A new log will be started at the beginning of each term.
+The incident will be logged. - v.
+If a student is caught with their mobile phone on multiple occasions, parents will be asked for a meeting on how best to resolve this and further sanctions may be applied.